arjunp17/Bird-monitoring/README.md

 # Bird-monitoring
-A pre-processing technique to automatically locate bird image frames from a long video data
+Towards the development of a pre-processing technique to refine wildlife video recordings.

 # Task
-Given an input wild life video recording, the task is to output a processed video that only have bird image frames
+The cameras deployed for bird-monitoring has to function for prolonged hours.
+A huge manual effort is required to pre-process the recordings prior to use the data for bird classification and detection problems.
+To automate the pre-processing phase, I have implemented a simple convolutional neural network (CNN) based image classification model to differentiate bird-activity frames from background frames.
+Given an input wildlife video recording, the task is to output a processed video that contains only bird activity frames.

 # Method
 1. Collected wild life recordings from bird activity zones using Wingscapes Birdcam Pro camera.